datacarpentry/image-processing/_episodes/04-drawing-bitwise.md

 teaching: 20
 exercises: 60
 questions:
-- "How can we draw on OpenCV images and use bitwise operations and masks to select certain parts of an image?"
+- "How can we draw on skimage images and use bitwise operations and masks to select certain parts of an image?"
 objectives:
-- "Create a blank, black OpenCV image."
+- "Create a blank, black skimage image."
-- "Draw rectangles and other shapes on OpenCV images."
+- "Draw rectangles and other shapes on skimage images."
 - "Explain how a white shape on a black background can be used as a mask to select specific parts of an image."
 - "Use bitwise operations to apply a mask to an image."
 keypoints:
 - "We can use the NumPy `zeros()` function to create a blank, black image."
-- "We can draw on OpenCV images with functions such as `cv2.rectangle()`, `cv2.circle()`, `cv2.line()`, and more."
+- "We can draw on skimage images with functions such as `cv2.rectangle()`, `cv2.circle()`, `cv2.line()`, and more."
 - "We can use the `cv2.bitwise_and()` function to apply a mask to an image."
 ---

-The next series of episodes covers a basic toolkit of OpenCV operators.
+The next series of episodes covers a basic toolkit of skimage operators.
 With these tools, we will be able to create programs to perform simple analyses of images based on changes in color or shape.